Skip to main content

 Goals of the Center

-• To support and develop faculty committed to exploring the vocation of liberal arts teaching and leaning
+• To support and develop faculty committed to exploring the vocation of liberal arts teaching and learning

 • To support and develop the teaching effectiveness of faculty at small liberal arts colleges

-• To strengthen liberal arts education in small American colleges
+• To strengthen and sustain high quality liberal arts education in small American colleges

 Eckerd College